 If you are spending time in the sun, you have to be worried about signs of aging.
 While many lotions help to fight this, few do it as well as this lotion.
 It uses Matrixyl Synthe 6, one of the strongest anti-aging agents available.

 It includes oils that help to soften and hydrate the skin.
 The scent is pleasant and light, making it easy to continue with your day after tanning even if you cannot shower immediately.
-And since it is DHA free, you can tan without worrying about negative effects from this problematic chemical.
+And since it is DHA-free, you can tan without worrying about the negative effects of this problematic chemical.

 Many outdoor tanning lotions leave a greasy feeling behind, but not this lotion from OrganicGOLD.
 It goes on very smooth and leaves nothing behind besides a nice tan.
 It contains coconut oil, vitamin A, and vitamin E to soften and moisturize skin.